 With more and more beauty products coming through and the ease of being able to buy whatever product you like the sound of with a click of a button, I think it’s important we all got savvy with our skincare.

-As I’m growing older I’m becoming more investing in finding out what I’m putting on my face in the hopes of finding something that will help me age gracefully and keep my skin looking as healthy as possible.
+As I’m growing older I’m becoming more invested in finding out what I’m putting on my face in the hopes of finding something that will help me age gracefully and keep my skin looking as healthy as possible.

 I’m also seeing a lot of ingredient names being thrown about (hyaluronic acid, glycolic, retinol) all of which promise to stop the aging process that we all dread.
 Most of these ingredients are great, really they are, but are you using them because everyone says you should?
 Or because it’s actually what your skin needs?